 With this program, you’ll be able to make a Fingerhut purchase between $50 and the spending limit they give you.
 You must make a down payment of at least $50 toward the balance, and then pay off the rest in the time limit they specify after (usually a few months).
 After you finish paying the balance off, as long as you weren’t late with any payments, you’ll graduate to the regular Fingerhut Credit Card.
 The FreshStart program doesn’t report to the credit bureaus, but the regular account you’ll get afterward does.

-So, a Fingerhut Credit Card is easy to get approved for and it’ll help you rebuild your credit.
+A Fingerhut Credit Card is easy to get approved for and it’ll help you rebuild your credit.
 And to top it off, there’s a $0 annual fee.
 But the only issue is that you can only use the card for Fingerhut purchases.
 If you’re looking for a card you can use anywhere, there are several good options available.

-And if you’d like to get more information about your credit standing before you apply, you can check your latest credit score for free on WalletHub, the only website where credit scores and reports update daily.
+Ultimately, if you’d like to get more information about your credit standing before you apply, you can check your latest credit score for free on WalletHub, the only website where credit scores and reports update daily.